 Readers can subscribe to our publications by e-mail, and they are also available on Facebook, Twitter, WordPress, Blogger, and LiveJournal.

-Today our publications are among the top items for Google searches about human rights in Russia and reach approximately 5,000 readers each month.
-We are a small organization with low administrative costs that remains committed to the value of voluntary work in advancing human rights.
-Yet, as we work to reach a wider audience, to increase our output of quality translations, and to bring a wider range of authors to public attention, we need to raise significantly the level of our funding.
-This is now the next goal in our development.
+As we work to reach a wider audience, to increase our output of quality translations, and to bring a wider range of authors to public attention, we need to raise significantly the level of our funding - and this is the next goal in our development.

 Some of the human rights defenders whose views are published by Rights in Russia